brookisme/gitnb/README.md

 <a name='quick'></a>
 #### QUICK START:

 This quick-start is just an example.
-It looks long, but its not.
-There's
+It looks long (due to bash-output) but its quick: 2 minute tops.

+A. INITIALIZE GIT REPO

 ```bash
 test| $ tree